-The Tanana-Yukon Historical Society has helped celebrate and preserve Alaska’s history since the 1960s.
+The Tanana-Yukon Historical Society has helped celebrate and preserve Alaska’s history since March 13, 1958.
 Join us and help keep Fairbanks and Alaska history alive for future generations!
 Our work includes:

 Alaska’s Interior region is bordered by the Brooks Range and Ray Mountains to the north; and the Alaska Range and Wrangell Mountains to the south.

-Fairbanks, located in the Tanana Valley, is the Interior’s largest city, and the second largest in Alaska.
-Other towns include North Pole, just southeast of Fairbanks, Eagle, Tok, Glennallen, Delta Junction, Nenana, Anderson, Healy and Cantwell.
+Fairbanks, located in the Tanana Valley, is the Interior’s largest city.
+Other communities include North Pole, Eagle, Tok, Glennallen, Delta Junction, Nenana, Anderson, Healy and Cantwell.
 Learn more

-James Wickersham was a longtime judge who had traveled extensively throughout the Alaska territory to ensure fair application of the law.
+James Wickersham was a Federal judge who traveled extensively throughout Alaska to ensure fair application of the law.
 He later served as Alaska’s delegate to the US Congress, starting Alaska down the path toward statehood by establishing the Territorial Legislature.
-He was also instrumental in establishing the Alaska Railroad, Mt.
-McKinley National Park, and what would eventually become the University of Alaska.
+He was also instrumental in establishing the Alaska Railroad, Mount McKinley National Park, and what would eventually become the University of Alaska.
+He also:

-Learn more about James Wickersham and tour his historic Fairbanks home.
+Learn more about James Wickersham and his historic Fairbanks home.